TeknooSoftware/states/docs/api/files/Factory%2FFactoryInterface.php.txt

 /**
  * Interface FactoryInterface
- * Interface to define "stated object" factory to use with this library to build a new instance
+ * Interface to define "stated class instance" factory to use with this library to build a new instance
  * of a stated class.
  *
- * @copyright   Copyright (c) 2009-2015 Uni Alteri (http://agence.net.ua)
+ * @copyright   Copyright (c) 2009-2015 Uni Alteri (http://uni-alteri.com)
  *
  * @link        http://teknoo.it/states Project website
  *